Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 - Logical deletion using a

-- Always requires deletion status condition in queries (
+- Always requires a deletion-status condition in queries (

 @Where,@SQLRestriction)